Legality of incest: Austria

 In Austria, incest between lineal ancestors and descendants and between full siblings is prohibited.
 It is punishable by up to three years in prison.

 Belarus

-There seems to be no law criminalizing incest Section 168 of the criminal code prohibits sex (including incest sex) with anyone under 16 (the age of consent) if the older person is an adult over 18.
-Note that this also allows incest sex if both are teenagers under 18.
+There is no law specifically criminalising incest in Belarus.

+Section 168 of the criminal code, does however prohibit all forms of sexual activity (including incest) with anyone aged under 16 (the age of consent in Belarus).

 Czech Republic

 Section 188 of the Czech Criminal code prohibits incest between lineal ancestors and descendants and siblings.
 The maximum penalty is three years of imprisonment.

 Denmark

-In Denmark, incest is sex between lineal ancestors and descendants and between full siblings.
+In Denmark, incest is sex between lineal ancestors and descendants and between full or half siblings.
 Sex with a descendant is punishable by up to six years imprisonment.
 Sex between siblings is punishable by up to two years imprisonment.